MainulDip/KotlinEveryday/kotlin-basic.md

 ```

 ### <a name="lambda-function"></a> Lambda Function
+The main principal is to pass value/s to the lambda parameter/s and use as callback later utilizing the passed parameter/s.

 Note: When calling there is no parenthses ()" before arrow notation "->" like defining.
 Also no return statement. return@funname is allowed.
+When calling "()" can be used as destructured syntax.
 > Lamda: Functions that are passed as parameter/args of another function

 ```kotlin